 - Try to have three-four entries of around 20 seconds.
 Avoid placing your all points in one go.

-- Try to get an entry within first 2 minutes.
+- Try to get an entry within the first 2 minutes.
 Try to enter the GD when others are taking a small pause.
 Be loud and assertive on points.

-- Mind your body posture, gestures, hands placement and movements.
+- Mind your body posture, gestures, hands placement, and movements.
 Avoid giving any sign of having anxiety or lack of confidence.

 - It is good if you take lead, open the discussion, ask other group members to place their points and propel the GD forward, conclude and close the GD.
-Remember that it is not necessary to arrive at a consensus in during a GD.
+Remember that it is not necessary to arrive at a consensus during a GD.

-Now coming to personal interview, the classic opening question in a PI – ‘Tell me something about yourself.”
+Now coming to the personal interview, the classic opening question in a PI – ‘Tell me something about yourself.”
 You have to be very clear and specific while answering this question as it can make or break the interview.
-You can steer the interview the direction you want by answering this question wisely.
+You can steer the interview in the direction you want by answering this question wisely.
 Typically, you should talk very briefly about your family, education, career goals, strengths, weaknesses, curricular and extracurricular achievements, projects/work experience and hobbies.
-By answering this question, you are not only letting the interviewer know you better but also you are giving the enough feed to interviewer to put next question that you would be comfortable with.
+By answering this question, you are not only letting the interviewer know you better but also you are giving enough feed to the interviewer to put the next question that you would be comfortable with.

 Also, it is okay to say ‘I don’t know’ in an interview’ Instead of guessing or giving a wrong answer.
 Be humble and state that you are not aware of the facts.
-You are not supposed to know the answers of all the questions.
-In fact, there are certain questions which don’t have a specific answer.
+You are not supposed to know the answers to all the questions.
+In fact, there are certain questions that don’t have a specific answer.
 Such questions are asked by the interview panel to check the thought process of the candidate.
 So try to answer logically.

-In a nutshell, you should try to be logical while portraying your skill set during GDPI.
+In a nutshell, you should try to be logical while portraying your skillset during GDPI.